•Classes •Concerts •Competition

 Various classes & workshops for attendees are provided throughout the week.

-Our concerts are held in the sanctuary of St. Philip Presbyterian Church.
+Our 2021 concerts are planned to be virtual.
+1 or more might be broadcast from the sanctuary of St. Philip Presbyterian Church.
 The acoustics are wonderful for guitar performances, whether you are watching soloists or ensembles.
 Some performances will include other instruments, but we always feature the guitar.

 Grammy-winner Jason Vieaux, “among the elite of today’s classical guitarists” (Gramophone), is the guitarist that goes beyond the classical.
 NPR describes Vieaux as “perhaps the most precise and soulful classical guitarist of his generation.”
 Among his extensive discography is the 2015 Grammy Award winning album for Best Classical Instrumental Solo, “Play”.